Inclusive and differential measurements of the $\mathrm{t\bar{t}}\gamma$ cross section and the $\mathrm{t\bar{t}}\gamma$ / $\mathrm{t\bar{t}}$ cross section ratio in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Summary

 A comprehensive study of the top quark pair (\ttbar) production in association with a photon (\PGg) at the LHC is presented, using data collected by the CMS experiment in 2016--2018 at a centre-of-mass energy of 13\TeV, and corresponding to an integrated luminosity of \il.
 Inclusive and differential measurements are performed in the dilepton decay channels, in a fiducial region at the particle level including events with photon transverse momentum larger than 20\GeV.

-The inclusive fiducial cross section for \ttg with a photon radiated at any stage of the process is $137\pm3\stat\pm7\syst\fb$, while the cross section for events with a photon radiated at the production stage of the process is $56\pm2\stat\pm4\syst\fb$.
+The inclusive fiducial cross section, defined at the particle level, for \ttg with a photon radiated at any stage of the process is $137\pm3\stat\pm7\syst\fb$, while the cross section for events with a photon radiated at the production stage of the process is $56\pm2\stat\pm4\syst\fb$.
 The measured cross sections agree with the predictions from the standard model (SM) for the combined \ttg process and for the \ttg process with photons from the production stage.

 The cross section is also measured differentially, in bins of seven different observables, related to the kinematic properties and topology of the photon, the leptons, and the top quarks reconstructed in the event.
+Measurements are performed at the particle or parton level, in different phase spaces, depending on the observable.
 The predictions from simulation accurately describe the shape of the measured cross sections.
 The $\ttg / \ttbar$ cross section ratio is measured for the first time, inclusively and differentially.
-The inclusive ratio is found to be $0.0133\pm0.0002\stat\pm0.0005\syst$, in agreement with the nominal predictions from simulation.
+The inclusive ratio is found to be $0.0133\pm0.0002\stat\pm0.0005\syst$, in a phase space defined at the parton level, in agreement with the nominal predictions from simulation.
 The differential ratios are well described by the predictions, within the total uncertainty.
-The top quark charge asymmetry in \ttg events is also measured to be $(-1.2\pm4.1\stat\pm0.9\syst)\%$, compatible with both the SM prediction at next-to-leading order in quantum chromodynamics and with no asymmetry.
+The top quark charge asymmetry in \ttg events is also measured in a phase space defined at the parton level to be $(-1.2\pm4.1\stat\pm0.9\syst)\%$, compatible with both the SM prediction at next-to-leading order in quantum chromodynamics and with no asymmetry.